LenkaErtl/java-lowcode-automation-framework/README.md

 `checkRemainingAmountToPay("100.00")` - check that remaining amount to pay is _100.00_ Kč `checkTerm("05.02. - 09.02.2024")` - check that the term is _05.02. - 09.02.2024_
 `checkMessageContainsStudentLastName("Novak")` - ensure that _Zpráva pro příjemce_ contains student last name _Novak_

+**Login & Registration** - verification steps you can do on the login and registration page `checkUserIsLoggedIn("Novak")` - ensure that the user is logged in and the name is _Novak_ `checkUserIsNotLoggedIn()` - ensure that the user is not logged in

+**General Assertions** - verification steps you can do on any page `checkCurrentUrl("https://team8-2022brno.herokuapp.com/zaci")` - ensure that the current URL is _https://team8-2022brno.herokuapp.com/zaci_